Mississippi gopher frog: U.S. Supreme Court case

 In January 2018, the United States Supreme Court agreed to hear the case Weyerhaeuser Co. v.
 U.S. Fish and Wildlife Service, in which landowners challenged the Fish and Wildlife Service's decision to designate 1,500 acres of forest in Louisiana as a critical habitat for the gopher frog.

 On November 27, 2018, the case was decided, with the Supreme Court vacating and remanding it back to the Court of Appeals.
-The Supreme Court's opinion is succinctly summarized with "Because it determined that the Service’s decisions not to exclude were committed to agency discretion and therefore unreviewable, the Court of Appeals did not consider whether the Service’s assessment of the costs and benefits of designation was flawed in a way that rendered the resulting decision not to exclude Unit 1 arbitrary, capricious, or an abuse of discretion.
+The Supreme Court's opinion is succinctly summarized with "Because it determined that the Service's decisions not to exclude were committed to agency discretion and therefore unreviewable, the Court of Appeals did not consider whether the Service's assessment of the costs and benefits of designation was flawed in a way that rendered the resulting decision not to exclude Unit 1 arbitrary, capricious, or an abuse of discretion.
 Accordingly, we remand to the Court of Appeals to consider that question, if necessary, in the first instance."

-The Court neither confirmed nor denied that the area should be designated as critical habitat at this time.